Duckycoders/PinXiXi/README.md

 Summary of Contributions Since the Last Milestone:

-Weisheng Zhang (Users Guru): Brainstormed and identified the tables and related attributes corresponding to the users part of the project.
+Weisheng Zhang (Users Guru): Brainstormed and identified the tables and related attributes，that will be used to handle the functionalities related to the Users section of the project.

 Zhixuanlu (Products Guru): Enhanced product categorization, implemented advanced search filters, and optimized the product display layout for better user experience.